ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-2. Can the values of PDF be greater than 1?
+Q. Can the values of PDF be greater than 1?
 If so, how do we interpret PDF?

 <details><summary><b>Answer</b></summary>